Embattled St. Louis prosecutor sends letter to staff amid resignations, more murder trials delayed

 Jonathon Jones, now 18, was 16 years old when he was accused of killing Brandon Scott, who crashed his car on the Arch Grounds in September 2021 after being fatally shot.

 His trial was scheduled to begin at 9 a.m.
-Monday, but by 10:30 a.m., no one from the Circuit Attorney’s Office showed up to Judge Scott Milliken’s courtroom.
+Monday, but by 10:30 a.m., no one from the Circuit Attorney’s Office showed up to Judge Scott Millikan’s courtroom.

 Jones’ attorney, Assistant Public Defender Cecilia Appleberry, asked the judge to dismiss the case against her client for failure to prosecute and release him on bond.